-Go ood Practice Adopted Control Rationale • Pre-arranged access to helicopters for aerial surveillance. ~ Esso helicopter fleet.
-Esso owns and operates its own helicopter fleet that can be used for surveillance and monitoring. • Pre-arranged access to fixed wing aircrafts for aerial surveillance. ~ Arrangement with third party for provision of fixed wing aircraft.
-Arrangement with third party enables provision of fixed wing aircraft. • Pre-arranged access to vessels for Surveillance and Monitoring activities. ~ Support vessel.
-The support vessel that is used for ongoing Esso operations can be used for surveillance and monitoring. ~ Agreement with third party suppliers for provision of additional vessels.
-Agreement with supplier of vessel services has provision for supply of additional vessels • Pre-arranged access to trajectory modelling capabilities. ~ Agreement with AMOSC for trajectory modelling.
-Agreement with AMOSC, and the associated service level statement, includes provision for trajectory modelling. • Pre-arranged access to satellite tracking buoys. \checkmark Esso owned tracking buoys.
-Esso owns satellite tracking buoys to enable quick deployment. • Pre-arranged access to satellite imagery ~ Agreements in place to access satellite imagery.
-Agreements in place with satellite imagery provider enables access to satellite imagery services. • Pre-arranged access to water testing services. ~ Agreement with service provider for monitoring and sampling.
-Agreement with third party service provider enables access to monitoring and sampling services. • Pre-arranged access to personnel to support Tier III response activities. ✓ ExxonMobil Regional Response Team ExxonMobil have a global team available to assist response for Tier III activities.
+Good Practice Adopted Control Rationale ~ Agreement with third party suppliers for provision of additional vessels.
+Agreement with supplier of vessel services has provision for supply of additional vessels in emergency events Pre-arranged access to trajectory modelling capabilities. ~ Agreement with AMOSC for trajectory modelling.
+Agreement with AMOSC, and the associated service level statement, includes provision for trajectory modelling.
+Pre-arranged access to satellite tracking buoys. \checkmark Tracking buoys.
+Access available to satellite tracking buoys to enable quick deployment.
+Pre-arranged access to satellite imagery ~ Agreements in place to access satellite imagery.
+Agreements in place with satellite imagery provider enables access to satellite imagery services.
+Pre-arranged access to water testing services. ~ Agreement with service provider for monitoring and sampling.
+Agreement with third party service provider enables access to monitoring and sampling services.
+Pre-arranged access to personnel to support Tier III response activities. \checkmark Local, regional and/or global Response Teams Support teams are available locally, regionally and globally to assist response for Tier III activities.

-Table 5-6 Consideration of Additional/ Alternative/ Improved Capability for Surveillance and Monitoring Improved Capability for Surveillance and Additional, Alternative, Improved Controls Benefit Cost / Feasibility Adopted Night-time monitoring - infrared.
+Table 5-6 Consideration of Additional/ Alternative/ Improved Capability for Surveillance and Monitoring

+Additional, Alternative, Improved Controls Benefit Cost / Feasibility Adopted Night-time monitoring - infrared.
 Enable night time monitoring of the location of oil on the water's surface.
 Infrared may be used to provide aerial monitoring at night time, however the benefit is minimal given trajectory monitoring (and infield monitoring during daylight hours) will give good operational awareness.
 Safety considerations may also restrict night time operations.
 Not Adopted.
-Initial sampling kits available on supply vessels and rigs.
-Enable rapid sampling from supply vessels and rigs Sampling kits on-board vessels and rigs will enable rapid sampling of the oil.
+Initial sampling kits available on project vessels.
+Enable rapid sampling from vessels Sampling kits on-board vessels will enable rapid sampling of the oil.
 The results from the testing will provide details of the oil properties and confirm the properties of oil, assist with source identification.
+Results can be used in the modelling for increased accuracy and assist with determining response activities.
 Adopted.

-Results can be used in the modelling for increased accuracy and assist with determining response activities. -- --